phpvms/docs/docs/help.md

     - **HTTP logs**: These are, for example, your Apache logs.
 These might be required, depending on the issue.
 If you're not sure how to get them, ask your host.
 They're often found in cPanel, under Error Logs.
 - Exported data data - see below
 - Any and all other relevent details

+---

+## Log Files

+The Laravel error logs are located in `storage/logs`.

+---

 ## Enable Debug and Debugging